Searching for squeezed particle-antiparticle correlations in high energy heavy ion collisions: Acknowledgements

 \section{Acknowledgements}

 We are grateful to T. Cs\"org\H{o} and M. Nagy, who proposed the $Q^\mu_{back}$ variable, for fruitful discussions and comments on the text.
 We are also thankful to H. Takai for a careful reading and suggestions on the manuscript.
+OSJ acknowledges funding from CNPQ.